-Molecular Dynamics Simulations.
 The receptor-ligand complexes were solvated using the System Builder module of Desmond.
 Each complex was placed in a periodic orthorhombic water box, based on the TIP3P model, whose limits were set to 12 Å of protein atoms.
-Sodium and chloride ions were added to the systems to mimic the physiologic conditions (concentrations of 0.145 M) and to assure charge neutrality.
-To remove possible steric clashes due to the insertion of the missing residues and to relax the solvated systems, steepest descent energy minimizations were carried out using the Minimization module of Desmond.
-Positional constraints were applied to protein and ligands heavy atoms with a force constant of 0.5 kcal/ $(mol \times Å2)$, excepting the initially missing atoms.
+Sodium and chloride ions were added to the systems to mimic the physiological conditions (concentrations of 0.145 M) and to assure charge neutrality.
+To remove possible steric clashes, due to the insertion of the missing residues, and to relax the solvated systems, steepest descent energy minimizations were carried out using the Minimization module of Desmond.
+Positional constraints were applied to protein and ligands heavy atoms with a force constant of 0.5 kcal/(mol\Å2), excepting the initially missing atoms.
 All hydrogen atoms were allowed to move freely.
-Before performing the simulation runs, a series of minimizations and short molecular dynamics (MD) simulations were carried out to relax and equilibrate the systems using the default protocol of Desmond.
-Finally, all-atom MD simulations were performed starting from the equilibrated systems using Desmond implemented in Schrödinger 2019-1.
-The simulations were carried out at constant pressure (1 atm) and temperature (300 K), isothermal-isobaric ensemble ensemble, with default thermostat and barostat methods.
+Before performing the simulation runs, a series of minimizations and short molecular dynamics simulations were carried out, to relax and equilibrate the systems using the default protocol of Desmond.
+Finally, all-atom MD simulations were performed starting from the equilibrated systems using Desmond implemented in Schrodinger 2019-1.
+The simulations were carried out at constant pressure (1 atm) and temperature (300 K), NPT ensemble, with default thermostat and barostat methods.
 Long-range electrostatic and van der Waals interactions were accounted for a distance cutoff of 10 Å, and no other restraints were applied.
-Each receptor-ligand system was simulated for 50 nanoseconds with a time step of 2 femtoseconds and a recording interval of coordinates of 2 picoseconds.
+Each receptor-ligand system was simulated for 50 ns with a time step of 2fs and a recording interval of coordinates of 2ps.